umc-live/hfmt.live/readme.md

 Alternatively, users may supply a URL parameter `get` to specify a page view file directly, circumventing the `Send Score` system.

-For example, [https://hfmt.live/demo?get=https://raw.githubusercontent.com/HfMT-ZM4/hfmt.live/master/test-user-webgl.html](https://hfmt.live/demo?get=https://raw.githubusercontent.com/HfMT-ZM4/hfmt.live/master/test-user-webgl.html), enters the room namespace "demo", and request to load the file `test-user-webgl.html` stored in the `hfmt.live` github repository.
-When users connect to the media stream, the videa feeds are used as textures for an webgl cube spinning on the page.
+For example, [https://hfmt.live/demo?get=https://raw.githubusercontent.com/HfMT-ZM4/hfmt.live/master/test-user-webgl.html](https://hfmt.live/demo?get=https://raw.githubusercontent.com/HfMT-ZM4/hfmt.live/master/test-user-webgl.html), enters the room namespace "demo", and request to load the file `test-user-webgl.html` stored in the `hfmt.live` GitHub repository.
+When users connect to the media stream, the video feeds are used as textures for an WebGL cube spinning on the page.

 In this way, links can be used to set custom displays without needing the files to be stored locally on the server.
-Note, that the files need to be on servers that allow [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), as used by the github "raw" pages.
+Note, that the files need to be on servers that allow [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), as used by the GitHub "raw" pages.

 ## API

 The `hfmt.live` wrapper API uses of the [drawsocket](https://github.com/HfMT-ZM4/drawsocket) object, stored in the global `window` namespace, with some additional functions for handling media streams:

-* `drawsocket.getMediaStreams()`: returns a object of media streams, sorted by video and audio.
+* `drawsocket.getMediaStreams()`: returns an object of media streams, sorted by video and audio.
 Useful for initialization on load, to get list of current streams active in the room.
     ```
     {
         video: [ v_stream1, v_stream2, etc.],